DataDog/hiring-engineers/answers.md

 <img src="./images/md_image_5.png" width="650" title="Email notification screenshot">

 ##### Challenges/Comments/Links -  Task 4
 My primary challenge with this task was to get the multiple notifications.
-Documentation was useful to a point, but had to apply soem logic too. ;) https://docs.datadoghq.com/monitors/notifications/?tab=is_alert
+Documentation was useful to a point, but had to apply some logic too. ;) https://docs.datadoghq.com/monitors/notifications/?tab=is_alert